 Metric Analysis

 Figure 5 below shows the scores for the University of Newcastle in black across all metrics.
 The coloured points are a selection of our peers (see appendix C for a current list) which are largely domestic universities, while the box plots represent the statistics of all Universities worldwide.
-Appendix D and E gives tables of the raw scores and changes in metrics from 2022 to 2023.
+Appendix D and E gives tables of the raw scores and changes in metrics from 2022 to 2023 for the peers.
 For eleven of the thirteen metrics, the University of Newcastle is in the top quartile.
 As noted above, the major anomalies on this plot are the Teaching and Research reputation scores.
 Although the University of Newcastle performs above the worldwide median, the median score is exceptionally low, meaning that many Universities receive a minimal score, or score of zero in this metric.
 The coloured points represent Australian peers with a range of universities scoring well (e.g., The University of Adelaide scores 25.4 in Teaching Reputation versus 7.6 for Newcastle).
 Small increases in both the teaching and research reputation scores would deliver a large impact on the overall ranking.